katusk/CMakeNuGetTools/README.md

 find_package(Flatbuffers CONFIG REQUIRED)
 ```

-If you are using a Visual Studio generator with CMake, you can also write the following.
-Please note this is rather not CMakeish: `.targets` files are primarily intended for Visual Studio projects.
+Above works with all CMake generators.
+If you are only using a Visual Studio generator with CMake, you can also write the following.
+Please note this is rather not CMakeish: `.targets` files are primarily intended for Visual Studio projects only.

 ```cmake
 # Creates a "flatbuffers" build target you can link against.